BIAS-Cloud/BIAS-Autoscaler/docs/src/1-1-run.md

 ## Execution Log
 BIAS Autoscaler will log evey action it performs.
-Below you can find a single run where BIAS Autoscaler reads all metrics, calculates de future demand, and scales out the cluster.
+Below you can find a single run where BIAS Autoscaler reads all metrics, calculates the future demand, and scales out the cluster.
 ```
 01:49:20.835 [scheduled-executor-thread-4] INFO  c.j.autoscaler.Orchestrator - Running the scheduler for the Autoscaler
 01:49:23.045 [scheduled-executor-thread-4] INFO  c.j.autoscaler.Orchestrator - Arrival Rate: 1145 req/min